 In the HC PH program, the term "special needs" is defined as follows: "This definition will include but not be limited to key attributes of ongoing physical, developmental, emotional or behavioral conditions or life circumstance which may serve as a barrier to the member's access to care or services".
 All pertinent information gathered by the EAC at the time of enrollment is sent to the PH-MCO the member has chosen.
 The PH-MCO also gathers other data on new members by conducting new member outreach calls.
 Member education has been one of the basic tenets of the HC program.
 PH-MCOs have developed and implemented effective member education and outreach programs that include health education programs focusing on the leading causes of hospitalization and ED use, and health initiatives that target members with special needs, including those diagnosed with HIV/AIDS, intellectual disabilities, chronic diseases, etc. PH-MCOs are also required to establish and maintain a Health Education Advisory Committee that includes beneficiaries and providers of the community to advise on the health education needs of HC members.
 Representation on this Committee must include, but not be limited to, women, minorities, and persons with special needs and at least one person with expertise on the medical needs of children with special needs.
 Provider representation includes PH, BH, and dental health providers.
 In the HC BH program, services are adapted to meet the special needs of people with mental illness who are also affected by one or more of such factors as aging, substance abuse, physical disability, loss of sight/hearing, intellectual disability, homelessness, HIV/AIDS, and involvement in the criminal justice system.
-Counties are required to have outreach teams identify older citizens and people with special needs who are in need of mental health services.
-The county continuum of services allows individuals who have special needs to maintain the highest level of independence possible and the county networks with advocacy groups for persons with special needs to identify all resources available for the consumer to maintain the highest level of independence possible.
-County programs actively seek and utilize input from persons with special needs, their family members, and advocates, in the development of county plans.
-Consumer satisfaction data indicates that input has been sought from consumers with special needs and that the data indicates that consumers with special needs are treated with respect and dignity and that they understand service options and how to access services.
+The continuum of services allows individuals who have special needs to maintain the highest level of independence in the community. t t.
 In CHC, healthcare and LTSS are provided to older Pennsylvanians and individuals with physical disabilities in order to help them remain in their homes and communities.
 Individuals age 21 or older who have both Medicare and Medicaid or who receive LTSS through Medicaid because they need help with everyday personal tasks, are covered by CHC.
 CHC coordinates participants' health care coverage to improve the quality of their health care experience - serving more people in communities rather than in facilities, giving them the opportunity to work, spend more time with their families, and experience an overall better quality of life.
 The process for identifying these individuals is explained in the section of this strategy related to delivery system reform in the area of LTSS.